 All salaried clinical staff have buddies from the senior team and regular one-to-one sessions, plus weekly alternating clinical and business meetings.

-Being several practices all on one EMIS platform makes it very easy to evolve a virtual discussion around any patient and this is encouraged to get the most from a team of clinicians with extended expertise and interest in a wide variety of areas.
+Being on one EMIS platform makes it very easy to evolve a virtual discussion around any patient and this is encouraged to get the most from a team of clinicians with extended expertise and interest in a wide variety of areas.
 This includes dermatology, respiratory, paediatrics, women's health issues and even ethical and medico-legal conundrums.
 The daily mid-morning break for coffee is always a useful moment for face-to-face peer conversation.

 The practice covers a large geographical footprint with pockets of significant deprivation.
 36% of the population have no qualifications, 38% do not own a car, 22% of households are lone parents and the rate of disability claims are almost twice the Bristol average.